by Andrea M. Darcy

 Let’s look at why other people always let you down.

 [Feel overwhelmed by life and totally alone and misunderstood?
-Our Skype counsellors are here for you.
+Our online counsellors are here for you.
 Book today, talk tomorrow.]

 Option #1 – They are a terrible person who wanted to hurt you.